JosiahCraw/Git-Selector/README.md

 ## 4. TODO
 :negative_squared_cross_mark: Use paging on GitLab API to make projects and groups load in gradually and not limit to first 100 projects

+:negative_squared_cross_mark: Use portable git for linux so packaged versions and installs without git can access git

-:pencil2: Add preferences
+:pencil2: Add preferences Eg. Stored token and URL

-:pencil2: Allow users to clear selections
+:pencil2: Allow users to clear selections, Eg. Selected Group

-:pencil2: Add portable git for windows
+:negative_squared_cross_mark: Add portable git for windows

 :pencil2: Test on MacOS

-:pencil2: Test on Windows
+:negative_squared_cross_mark: Test on Windows

 :pencil2: Add Branch support

 :pencil2: Make the comments centrally available

-:pencil2: Automatically build executables
+:pencil2: Automatically build executable with CI (started but not finished yet)

 :pencil2: Create unit tests

 Get it, penciled in, I crack myself up :laughing: